 An easement is an encumbrance that affects the ways in which the owner and other entities concerned with a piece of real estate may use the property.
 Utility companies typically maintain easement rights on real estate, which allow utility company employees to enter the property to service utility lines and other equipment.
 Another common type of easement prevents the property owner from building stationary objects, such as storage buildings or garages, within a specific distance from the property line.
 Easements may affect other rights, such as the owner's right to cut down trees or extract minerals from the soil.

 A lien affects a property owner's right to dispose of the property through sale, transfer or will.
 This type of encumbrance is typically placed on the property title by a creditor when the property owner has not paid a debt.
 A private creditor must obtain a legal judgment against the property owner before placing a lien on the real estate title.
 A lien prevents the owner from disposing of the property until the debt obligation is satisfied.
-If there is sufficient equity in the property to satisfy the debt, the judgment creditor may attempt to force the sale of the property.
+If there is sufficient equity in the property to satisfy the debt, the judgement creditor may attempt to force the sale of the property.

 Origination of Encumbrance